oracle-terraform-modules/terraform-oci-oke/docs/src/intro.md

 terraform apply
 ```

 You can create a Kubernetes cluster with the latest version of Kubernetes available in OKE using this terraform script.
 By default the kubernetes_version parameter in terraform.tfvars.example is set as "LATEST".
-Refer to {uri-terraform-options}#oke[Terraform Options] for other available parameters for OKE.
+Refer to [Terraform Options][uri-terraform-options] for other available parameters for OKE.

 Use the parameter *cluster_name* to change the name of the cluster as per your needs.